 Soma stopped time and killed her with the Valmanway, and then was extremely relieved that vampires became ashes when they died.
 Having the cops get on him would be trouble.

-- As Princess Anastasia begins crushing the Artifact of Doom beneath her heel, The Villain Rasputin falls to the pavement and begins aging rapidly, until his skin and flesh crumble to ashes that blow away on the wind.
-This leaves only his jittering skeleton, which with one last crushing stomp by the plucky heroine, likewise dissolves into calcium salts that disappear completely in the wind.
+- When Princess Anastasia crushes the Artifact of Doom beneath her heel, the villain Rasputin falls to the pavement and begins aging rapidly, until his skin, flesh, and clothes melt and dissolve.
+This leaves only his jittering skeleton, which disintegrates into dust that disappears completely in the wind.
 "Dasvidaniya," indeed.

 - Coco: Victims of the Final Death disintegrate into dust, which then drifts off into the wind.